Last Updated 22/09/2020.

 Where to stay in Mirissa?
 Finding good, cheap Mirissa accommodation for families is generally easy, there is plenty of it and most places are really pleasant.
-We absolutely love Mirissa, we visited twice in 2014 and again in 2016.
+We absolutely love Mirissa and we’ve visited multiple times.
 It’s our go-to beach destination in Sri Lanka for quieter stays and our kids’ favourite beach.
 We stayed at Celestial Inn for parts of both visits, that tells you a lot.
 All of the hotels and guest houses mentioned in this post have room for a family of 3-4+ and prices range from about $20- $60 per night.
 Of course, they will have rooms for couples too.
 We’ve tried a lot of accommodation options, full reviews of some are at the end of the post, see the blog index below.